Lyapounov Functions of closed Cone Fields: from Conley Theory to Time Functions: Introduction

-We stress that stable causality is not assumed here, as it is in \cite{fasi} (it will be indirectly proved to be a consequence of hyperbolicity).
+We say that the closed cone field $\mC$ is {\it hyperbolic} if it satisfies \ref{GH1} and \ref{GH2}.
+We stress that neither stable causality nor strong causality is assumed here, as it is e.g. in \cite{fasi} (it will be indirectly proved to be a consequence of hyperbolicity).
 In the classical context of Lorentzian metrics, the definition was given in a weaker form where \ref{GH2} is replaced by

 \begin{itemize} \item [\mylabel{GH3}{(GH3)}] The set $\mJ_{\mC}(x,y)=\mJ^+_{\mC}(x) \cap \mJ_{\mC}^-(y)$ is compact for each $x$ and $y$ in $M$. \end{itemize}

 Our definition is equivalent in the Lorentzian case, as follows from: